HelmholtzAI-Consultants-Munich/data-centric-platform/docs/source/dcp_client_installation.rst

    .. code-block:: json

         "server":{
-               "user": "xxxxx",
+               "user": "rocky",
-               "host": "xxxxxx",
+               "host": "jsc-vm",
-               "data-path": "xxxxx",
+               "data-path": "/home/rocky/dcp-data/my-project",
-               "ip": "xxx.xx.xx.xx",
+               "ip": "134.94.198.230",
-               "port": xxxx
+               "port": 7010
         }

    Before continuing, you need to make sure that DCP server is running, either locally or on the cloud.
-See `DCP Server Installation & Launch <https://github.com/HelmholtzAI-Consultants-Munich/data-centric-platform/blob/main/src/server/README.md#using-pypi>`_ for instructions on how to launch the server. **Note:** In order for this connection to succeed, you will need to have contacted the team developing DCP, so they can add your IP to the list of accepted requests.
+See :doc: `dcp_server_installation` for instructions on how to launch the server. **Note:** In order for this connection to succeed, you will need to have contacted the team developing DCP, so they can add your IP to the list of accepted requests.

    To make it easier for you we provide you with two config files, one works when running a local server and one for remote - just make sure you rename the config file you wish to use to ``config.cfg``.
 The default is local configuration.